nilportugues/php-cache/README.md

 ```

 ### 2. Drivers Available
-The package provides several implementations for a cache.
-Obvious choice is to make use of the Cache based adapters, which are the most performant and specialized, yet sometimes these are not available and other options should be considered, but we got you covered.
+The package provides several implementations for a key-value cache.

+The most sensitive choice is to make use of the Cache based adapters such as Redis and Memcached, which are the most performant and specialized.

+Yet sometimes these are not available and other options should be considered, but we got you covered.

 #### Cache based:
 - **Memcached:** MemcachedAdapter *(php5-memcached)*